Skip to content

 • Control the narrative.
 If appropriate, address it directly rather than letting assumptions fill the silence.

 • Seek support.
-Creator community members who’ve navigated this experience are your best resource.
+Creator community members who’ve navigated this are your best resource.
+They’ve been there.

-• Never pay blackmail.
-Paying rewards the behavior and guarantees continued threats.
+• Never pay.
+Paying rewards the behavior and escalates demands.
 It does not end.

 • Document everything.
-Screenshots of threats, messages, any evidence of extortion.
+Screenshots of threats, messages, all evidence.

 • Report to law enforcement.
-Extortion is a criminal offense, not just a personal problem.
+Extortion is a criminal offense.

 • Report to OnlyFans support.
 They take privacy violations and subscriber threats seriously.